 The Consequences of Actions

 Teenagers must be aware that all actions have consequences, and it is something that must be learned through the guidance and teaching of parents.
 When a teen shows a lack of empathy and consideration for others, it may be because he or she is not showing responsibility for their actions.
-It is necessary to help the adolescent to recognize the consequences of his own words and actions and to take into account the other person involved in the situation.
+It is necessary to help the adolescent recognize the consequences of his own words and actions and to take the other person involved in the situation into account.

-Consequences help the adolescent to value the consequences of his actions: when the adolescent shows lack of consideration towards others, he does not usually take responsibility for his actions.
+Consequences help the adolescent to value the consequences of his actions.
+When the adolescent shows a lack of consideration for others, he usually does not take responsibility for his actions.
 Ask him to assess how this attitude affects family, acquaintances, or colleagues.

 - 11 Fun Teenage Road Trip Destinations on Spring Break

 - 20 Best Seattle Winter Activities for Teenagers

 - 20 Best Denver Summer Events For Teenagers